eckp/SRP_SA/README.md

 - The accelerometer data appears to have clipped during the propulsive phase
 - The gyroscope data appears to have clipped a few times during tumbling after separation
 - The magnetometer data looks sensible, as during ascent the rocket rolls about 1.5 revolutions, where the magnetic field in x and y varies sinusoidally with a peak-to-peak amplitude of 0.55 gauss, a value that is comparable to the earth magnetic field intensity
+- The gyroscope data matches the observations from the magnetometer now: I discovered that the flight computer logged the already converted angular velocity from the sensor instead of the raw data.
+This means that the conversion factor of *35/1000 was already applied to the logged data, and applying it another time during post-processing produced non-matching results.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)